 Dye House

-I’ve been dye-ing to shoot a wedding here (see what I did there).
-This newcomer to the wedding scene is part event space and part boutique hotel so you can totally rent out the whole space for overnight accommodations and chic rooms to get ready in.
-Its origins are as part of the Weybosset Mills Complex, but it’s had many purposes over the past nearly 150 years, now as a stunning event space with original brick flooring, 20 ft ceilings, and huge windows giving a modern industrial vibe and a perfect blank slate for any wedding.
+We are positively obsessed with this venue!
+It is part event space and part boutique hotel.
+So you can totally rent out the whole space for overnight accommodations and chic rooms to get ready in.
+Its origins are as part of the Weybosset Mills Complex, but it’s had many purposes over the past nearly 150 years.
+Now it is a stunning event space with original brick flooring, 20 ft ceilings, and huge windows giving a modern industrial vibe and a perfect blank slate for any wedding.
+Check out a real Dye House wedding here for some inspo!

 Historic Wedding Venues in Rhode Island